plblum/jivs/README.md

 ```
 Let’s go through these types.

-- `services` – Always takes a <a href="#validationservices">`ValidationServices object`</a>, which is rich with services for dependency injection and factories.
+- `services` – Always takes a [`ValidationServices object`](#validationservices), which is rich with services for dependency injection and factories.
 You will need to do a bunch to configure this, but don’t worry, we have a code snippet to inject into your app to assist.
 (Described below.)
 - `valueHostConfigs` – Configures each ValueHost.
 This is where a majority of the setup work goes.
-See <a href="#configuringvaluehosts">"Configuring ValueHosts"</a>.
+See ["Configuring ValueHosts"](#configuring-valuehosts).
 - `savedInstanceState` and `savedValueHostInstanceStates` – `ValidationManager` knows how to offload its stateful data to the application.
 If you want to retain state, you’ll capture the latest states using the `onInstanceStateChanged` and `onValueHostInstanceStateChanged` events, and pass the values back into these two Config properties when you recreate it.
 - `onInstanceStateChanged` and `onValueHostInstanceStateChanged` must be setup if you maintain the states.
 They supply a copy of the states for you to save.
 - `onValueChanged` notifies you when a `ValueHost` had its value changed.